Kyriosity/read-write/README+/pencraft/README+/essays/README+/bool/NullRefError.md

 <sup>🎥</sup>&nbsp; If you __can't__ couple the 1950s subscripts **and** today's exceptions &nbsp;&mdash;&nbsp; you are **not** alone (and probably in a good company).

-`Null` is a logical consensus to designate not initialized values.
-There's no specific `boolean` or machine value for it.
+There's no specific `boolean` or machine value for  `Null` &nbsp;&mdash;&nbsp; it's a logical consensus to designate not initialized values.
 The error occurs chiefly when we, developers, overlook initializations &thinsp;&mdash;&thinsp; that's what C# [null reference](https://learn.microsoft.com/en-us/dotnet/api/system.nullreferenceexception) tells:

 > * **You forgot to instantiate a reference type.**